NunoSempere/rosenrot-browser/README.md

 - I just found out that you can inspect a GTK application with the GTK explorer if you set a certain command-line variable.
 Try this with `make inspect`.
 - Static variables keep their value between invocations.
 - By default the searchbar is pretty gigantic.
 I've made this so because I'm a bit myopic, but also work with my laptop in a laptop stand.
 Anyways, if you are a more normal person you can change this in the style.css.
 - The style.css usage isn't updated until installation.
-This is because by default rose uses the theme located in /usr/share/themes/rose/style.css, and that file isn't updated until make install.
+This is because by default rose uses the theme located in /opt/rosenrot/style.css, and that file isn't updated until make install.
+- The [min](https://git.nunosempere.com/open.source/rosenrot/src/branch/min) branch contains a minimalistic version of rosenrot, in one c file with 390 lines.
+It might be of interest to developers and those seeking to understand the code.

 The "architecture" of the application looks as follows:

 ![](https://raw.githubusercontent.com/NunoSempere/rosenrot-browser/master/images/0-architecture.png)

-## webkit2gtk-4.0 vs webkit2gtk-4.1 vs webkit2gtk-6.0
+### webkit2gtk-4.0 vs webkit2gtk-4.1 vs webkit2gtk-6.0

 See [this blog post](https://blogs.gnome.org/mcatanzaro/2023/03/21/webkitgtk-api-for-gtk-4-is-now-stable/) for details. webkit2gtk-4.0  is deprecated, webkit2gtk-4.1 is the current [stable](https://webkitgtk.org/reference/webkit2gtk/stable/index.html) release and uses GTK3. webkit2gtk-6.0 is the current [unstable](https://webkitgtk.org/reference/webkitgtk/unstable/index.html) release, and uses GTK4.